jonatelo/order-reconstruction/README.md

 ## Notes

-- Each approach/attempt will be documented in separate branches or directories
-- Solutions must include executable code and methodology documentation
+- Each experiment is saved with a unique name - change `experiment_name` in config for each run
+- The `SignalProcessingAlgorithm` is provided as a baseline implementation
-- Focus on robustness, interpretability, and computational efficiency
+- Focus on features that evolve monotonically over time (degradation doesn't reverse)
+- The evaluation metric is Spearman footrule distance (lower is better)